Noah-Huppert/NoahHuppert.com/README.md

 - [Continuous Integration](#continuous-integration)

 # Overview
-The website hosted with [Caddy](https://caddyserver.com/) and deployed to [Kuberenetes](https://kubernetes.io/).
+ReactJS site hosted with [Caddy](https://caddyserver.com/) and deployed to [Kuberenetes](https://kubernetes.io/).

 Website content is located in the `www` directory.